 An influx of security breaches

 Everybody has been affected by COVID-19 in one form or another.
 Because of businesses vulnerability during this time, a number of cyber-criminals have taken the Coronavirus as an opportunity.
-There has been a spike in phishing emails, pretending to come from organisations such as Microsoft (what most businesses are now using to communicate with customers, partners, colleagues, etc) and the World Health Organisation (WHO).
+Statistics relating to cyber crime demonstrate a spike in phishing emails, pretending to come from organisations such as Microsoft (what most businesses are now using to communicate with customers, partners, colleagues, etc) and the World Health Organisation (WHO).

 It’s important, now more than ever, that everybody knows the signs of a phishing email: